 She says Tostada, I say Tostado

 Start by taking flour tortilla and laying it out flat.
 If you buy them, get the big mondo sized, but remember you can make your own real easy using my homemade tortilla recipe right here.
-I’m gonna take a corn tortilla and lay it right there in the center to guide me, and I’m going to cut about a 4-inch circle in the middle of the big one.
+I’m going to take a corn tortilla and lay it right there in the center to guide me, and I’m going to cut about a 4-inch circle in the middle of the big one.
 You can eyeball it or use one of those protractor type things from back in school.
 Hold on to the piece you just cut out until later, because we are going to use it to help contain this thing when it’s finished.
 Don’t throw the tortilla scraps, set them aside and save them later to make some tortilla chips.

 Next, I’m gonna crisp up these corn tortillas.
 Get the skillet to heatin’ up some corn ole (that’s Okie for oil, in case you weren’t sure).
 You want just enough for a shallow deep fry.
 When the oil is hot, add the tortilla.
 You want to hear a good sizzle when the tortilla hits the oil.
 While it cooks, use a spatula to throw some grease on the top to puff it up and get a good crisp on it faster.

 Tip: Use a mesquite wooden spatula on cast iron to protect the skillet’s seasoning.

 I know Taco Bell has its own cheesy sauce at the grocery store, but I am going to make my own with Velveeta and a little red pepper, butter, flour, and milk.
 I said I was going to cowboy this crunch wrap up, remember?